coolDev531/MERN-Redux-firebase-Scrimsfinder/README.md

 ### 9/5/2021
 - Created a navbar drawer/burger-menu
 - Moved the date select filter and region filter for scrims into the drawer
-- Moved the show/hide current ,previous ,upcoming scrims toggles into the drawer.
+- Moved the show/hide current, previous, upcoming scrims toggles into the drawer.

 ---